BladeScraper-Designs/Ethos_BattSelector/scripts/BattSelector/README.md

   - Probably Really Buggy, Enjoy

 ### Version History
   - Version 1.0 - Initial Release.
 Basic Functionality is there.
 Only compatible with 256x100px widget size.
+No mAh Sensor Selection Available.